 - participating in whole-of-government purchasing arrangements for electricity

-- providing bicycle facilities and showers to encourage employees to cycle to work
+- providing end of trip facilities to encourage employees to cycle to work

 - purchasing 50 per cent recycled A4 paper, 100 per cent recycling of paper waste and recycling of other stationery items.

-Comcare has implemented the ACT Government ACTSmart Office Recycling Program in its Canberra office.
-The Canberra office at 121 Marcus Clarke Street renewed its accreditation in February 2016 and currently sends 85 per cent of its waste to a recycling centre.
+Comcare continues to participate in the ACT Government ACTSmart Office Recycling Program in its Canberra office.
+The Canberra office at 121 Marcus Clarke Street renewed its accreditation in February 2017 and currently sends 85 per cent of its waste to a recycling centre.
+Comcare provides recycling streams (including co-mingled, cardboard and paper recycling) in all of offices have waste and recycling systems in place.

 Externally, Comcare provides the ability to download publications from its website.
 This allows documents to be sent and stored electronically, reducing the impact of printing and distribution of hard copy material.